VictorMorand/FVschemesOptim/README.md

 # Deep learning of first-order nonlinear hyperbolic conservation law solvers

-**FVschemesOptim** is a Python package that contains the codebase for the paper *" Deep learning of first-order nonlinear hyperbolic conservation law solvers "*.
+**FVschemesOptim** is a Python package that contains the codebase for the paper *"Deep learning of first-order nonlinear hyperbolic conservation law solvers"*.
 The results presented in the paper can be reproduced using the scripts contained in the folder `Training Scripts`.

 - [**Abstract**](https://github.com/VictorMorand/FVschemesOptim#abstract)